Static electricity: Removal and prevention

-Removing or preventing a buildup of static charge can be as simple as opening a window or using a humidifier to increase the moisture content of the air, making the atmosphere more conductive.
+Removing or preventing a buildup of static charge can be as simple as opening a window or using a humidifier, to increase the moisture content of the air, making the atmosphere more conductive.
 Air ionizers can perform the same task.

 Items that are particularly sensitive to static discharge may be treated with the application of an antistatic agent, which adds a conducting surface layer that ensures any excess charge is evenly distributed.
 Fabric softeners and dryer sheets used in washing machines and clothes dryers are an example of an antistatic agent used to prevent and remove static cling.

 Many semiconductor devices used in electronics are particularly sensitive to static discharge.
 Conductive antistatic bags are commonly used to protect such components.
 People who work on circuits that contain these devices often ground themselves with a conductive antistatic strap.

 In the industrial settings such as paint or flour plants as well as in hospitals, antistatic safety boots are sometimes used to prevent a buildup of static charge due to contact with the floor.
 These shoes have soles with good conductivity.
 Anti-static shoes should not be confused with insulating shoes, which provide exactly the opposite benefit – some protection against serious electric shocks from the mains voltage.

+Within medical cable assemblies and lead wires, random triboelectric noise is generated when the various conductors, insulation, and fillers rub against each other as the cable is flexed during movement.
+Noise generated within a cable is often called handling noise or cable noise, but this type of unwanted signal is more accurately described as triboelectric noise.
+When measuring low-level signals, noise in cable or wire may present a problem.
+For example, the noise in an ECG or another medical signal may make accurate diagnosis difficult or even impossible.
+Keeping triboelectric noise at acceptable levels requires careful material selection, design, and processing as cable material is manufactured.

 Static discharge

 The spark associated with static electricity is caused by electrostatic discharge, or simply static discharge, as excess charge is neutralized by a flow of charges from or to the surroundings.

-The feeling of an electric shock is caused by the stimulation of nerves as the neutralizing current flows through the human body.
+The feeling of an electric shock is caused by the stimulation of nerves as the current flows through the human body.
 The energy stored as static electricity on an object varies depending on the size of the object and its capacitance, the voltage to which it is charged, and the dielectric constant of the surrounding medium.
 For modelling the effect of static discharge on sensitive electronic devices, a human being is represented as a capacitor of 100 picofarads, charged to a voltage of 4,000 to 35,000 volts.
 When touching an object this energy is discharged in less than a microsecond.
 While the total energy is small, on the order of millijoules, it can still damage sensitive electronic devices.
 Larger objects will store more energy, which may be directly hazardous to human contact or which may give a spark that can ignite flammable gas or dust.